oemof/oemof-solph/doc/oemof_outputlib.rst

     results = outputlib.processing.results(om)

 The scalars and sequences describe nodes (with keys like (node, None)) and flows between nodes (with keys like (node_1, node_2)).
 You can directly extract the data in the dictionary by using these keys, where "node" is the name of the object you want to address.
-If you want to address objects by their label, you can convert the results dictionary such that the keys are changed to strings given by the labels:
+If you want to address objects by their label, you can convert the results dictionary such that the keys are changed to strings given by the labels, e.g.:

 .. code-block:: python

     views.convert_keys_to_strings(results)
-    print(results[(wind, bus_electricity)]['sequences']
+    print(results[('wind', 'bus_electricity')]['sequences']

 Another option is to access data belonging to a grouping by the name of the grouping